awslabs/soci-snapshotter/docs/pull-modes.md

 ## Step 3: fetch image layers

-The SOCI index will instruct containerd and soci-snapshotter when to fetch/pull image layers.
+The SOCI index will instruct containerd and the SOCI snapshotter when to fetch/pull image layers.
 There can be two cases:

 1. There’s no zTOC for a specific layer.
 In this case, there will be an error log: